 Despite all of this, the recession of the early 80s and bidding wars with competitors forced Pierreville to declare bankruptcy in 1985.
 Pierre Thibault assumed most of the company's assets and hired some of the employees.
 Yvon and Marion, along with their sons Michel and Jean, formed Camions Incendie Phoenix in 1985 - the logo of this company was quite similar to the Pierreville logo.
 Phoenix assumed a few of Pierreville's orders and built fire trucks for a number of municipalities, mainly in Eastern Canada, until its demise in 1992.

 Pierreville serial numbers consist of a sequential number following the company's initials (PFT for Pierreville Fire Trucks).
 For example, "PFT-955" would appear to be truck number 955 truck built by the company.
 However, material unearthed in company archives indicate that numbers were also assigned to bids that were not accepted and therefore trucks never built.
 Consequently, the actual truck numbers may not be in sequence.
-For the first few years, the "PFT" was actually "CIPL," which probably stands for Camions Incendie Pierreville Limitée.
-By the time Pierreville ceased operations, the sequential numbers were somewhere in the high 1300s.
+For the first few years, the "PFT" was actually "CIPL," which stands for Camions Incendie Pierreville Limitée.
+By the time Pierreville ceased operations, the sequential numbers were somewhere in the low 1400s.

 Any additional information on Pierreville serial number systems and how they work would be greatly appreciated.